 Though you can find the full printable recipe below, let me walk you through a couple steps and answer some possible questions that may arise.

 The batter comes together in 2 mixing bowls.
 Whisk flour, unsweetened natural cocoa powder, baking soda, espresso powder, and salt together in one bowl.
 The espresso powder is optional, but definitely use it if you have it.
-Espresso powder accentuates and deepens the chocolate flavor.
+You can find it in the coffee aisle at the grocery store or online.
+Espresso powder accentuates and deepens the chocolate flavor, just like it does in this chocolate cake roll.
 In another bowl, whisk oil, sugar, egg, vanilla extract, and buttermilk.
 Buttermilk is our acidic ingredient and crucial for this cake’s rise.
-If you don’t have buttermilk, use the DIY version detailed in the notes below.
+If you don’t have buttermilk, use the DIY buttermilk substitute detailed in the notes below.

 Expect a semi-thick cake batter.